rastersoft/SpecOS/readme.md

 located from address $BF02, with each one using 3 bytes.
 Calling the corresponding entry point will call the function.

-Before calling these functions it is mandatory to disable interrupts, and enable them after.

 The current functions are the follow ones:

   $BF02 : Set a memory bank from a memory pointer.